Frequently Asked Questions - Opticians

 Optician Program Questions

-1. What is the difference between a Registered Spectacle/Contact Lens Dispenser and an assistant in a medical office?
+1. What is the difference between a Registered Spectacle Lens Dispenser, Registered Contact Lens Dispenser, and an assistant in a medical office?

 A person who works for a physician or optometrist is called an assistant and is not required to be registered in California.
 The fitting and adjusting they perform are supervised by the attending physician or optometrist.
 All liability is covered under the physician's or optometrist's license.
 A person registered as a spectacle or contact lens dispenser works for a business that is registered as a dispensing optician.